Jenniffer González of Puerto Rico's pro-statehood party edges ahead in gubernatorial election

 The Popular Democratic Party, a major party that supports the island’s status as a U.S. territory, was pushed into third place as its candidate Jesús Manuel Ortiz obtained 21% or 233,470 votes.
 Meanwhile, Javier Jiménez of Project Dignity, a conservative party, obtained 7% of the vote.

-The winner will replace Gov. Pedro Pierluisi, who was defeated by González in an upset in a primary election that was held in June by their New Progressive Party.
+The winner will replace Gov. Pedro Pierluisi, who was defeated by González in an upset in a primary election held in June by their New Progressive Party.

+“I’m going to be a governor for all Puerto Ricans,” González said late Tuesday, promising to represent all those who voted for her, against her or didn't vote at all.

 In the race to become Puerto Rico’s new representative in U.S. Congress, Pablo José Hernández of the Popular Democratic Party was leading.
 He obtained 46% of the vote compared with 35% for William Villafañe of the pro-statehood party, according to partial results.